Katy has 15 years of experience in the culinary arts, that all began with helping her Mama in the kitchen. In fact, she still does!

-Sous vide is a French phrase meaning "under vacuum," which only describes a portion of this particular cooking technique.
+Sous vide is a French phrase meaning "under vacuum" and is pronounced "sue veed."
+The food under vacuum only describes a portion of this particular cooking technique.
 A chef can vacuum seal food and place it in a water bath that is controlled to a precise temperature and circulated by a sous vide.

 Up until recently, this precise technique was primarily reserved for commercial kitchens.
 But now smaller and less expensive versions are available on the market and appearing in more and more home kitchens.